matevz-kovacic/active-model/sol-execbench-094/README.md

 ## What the model found on its own

-* **A build defect inherited by every prior submission.** Noticed because a reproduction ran at a fraction of the speed its public source claimed; confirmed by an instruction census of the compiled code rather than by argument.
+* **A major reproducibility discrepancy inherited from prior work.** The model noticed that measured behavior was inconsistent with the published result and traced the discrepancy to its underlying mechanism.
 * **A numerical contract hidden in a reference implementation.** On a different kernel in the same campaign, the reference imposed a precision constraint that structurally forbids the obvious library solution.
 Two GPU debugging rounds had chased the wrong cause; a $0 CPU bisection settled it.
 * **The binding constraint, via profiling.** Hardware profiles showed that the resource limiting the dominant workloads was not the one prior work had assumed, which redirected the rest of the campaign.